datalad-handbook/book/docs/basics/101-136-history.rst

    $ cat Gitjoke*

 Great.
-Now we can go ahead and save only those changes we intended to save:
+Now we can go ahead and save only the file we intended to track:

 .. runrecord:: _examples/DL-101-136-111
    :workdir: dl-101/DataLad-101